ailab-bio/GraphINVENT2/tutorials/02_pretraining.md

 1. **Data loading** — training data is loaded in large blocks (controlled by `block_size`) from the HDF5 file into RAM, then served as mini-batches (`batch_size`) to the GPU.
-2. **Forward pass** — the GGNN runs message passing on the partial graph, pools node embeddings via attention, and predicts APD logits.
+2. **Forward pass** — the GGNN runs message passing on the partial graph, pools node embeddings via attention, and predicts action probabilities logits.
-3. **Loss** — KL divergence between log-softmax of the model output and the normalised target APD.
+3. **Loss** — KL divergence between log-softmax of the model output and the normalised target action probabilities.
 4. **Gradient accumulation** — gradients are accumulated over `accumulation_steps` batches before the optimiser step, allowing effective batch sizes larger than GPU memory permits.
 5. **Learning rate schedule** — a one-cycle scheduler ramps the LR up from